TheGeekOnSkates/breakaway-basic/manual.md

 ### EXIT

 Exits Breakaway BASIC.
 Unlike Bash, C, and other languages there are no "exit codes."
 If it exits with anything other than zero, it's because the OS said so.

+### FG number

+Set the text foreground color.
+This varies from one terminal to the next and from one system to the next.

 ### GOTO line or GO TO line